Jules (film)

-Jules is a 2023 American science fiction comedy-drama film directed by Marc Turtletaub and written by Gavin Steckler.
-It stars Ben Kingsley, Harriet Sansom Harris, Zoë Winters, Jade Quon, and Jane Curtin.
+Jules is a 2023 American science fiction film directed by Marc Turtletaub as a comedy-drama.
+Written by Gavin Steckler, it stars Ben Kingsley, Harriet Sansom Harris, Zoë Winters, Jade Quon, and Jane Curtin.

 The film was theatrically released in North America (US, limited release in Canada) in August 2023, in Ireland and the UK on 29 December 2023, and in Germany on 1 February 2024.

 Plot

-Milton Robinson is a 79-year-old widower living on his own.
+Milton Robinson is a 78-year-old widower living on his own.
 He frequently attends city council meetings and receives help from his daughter.
 One day, a spaceship crash lands in his backyard flower garden and a blue humanoid alien crawls out of it.
 Milton attempts to get help by calling the police and his daughter, and informing the city council.
 However, all of those people believe Milton's claim is further proof of his senility.

 Milton treats the alien as a house guest and discovers the alien will only eat apples.
 Milton's acquaintance, Sandy, visits Milton and discovers the alien.
 Sandy tells Milton to not tell anyone about the alien.
 Joyce, another elderly woman, also discovers the alien.
-Sandy names the alien "Jules", but Joyce wants to call the alien "Gary" (after singer-songwriter Gary Jules).
+Sandy names the alien "Jules", but Joyce wants to call the alien "Gary".
 Jules begins repairing the spaceship but does not appear to be making quick progress.
 Milton's daughter, Denise, hears about her father's antics and schedules him for a mental evaluation, where Milton and Denise are told that Milton's faculties are quickly diminishing and that he should consider assisted living.
 This upsets Milton, and he angrily leaves.

-Sandy, who is attempting to start a program to connect with the town's young citizens, is burgled by a young man she invites to her house.
-After Sandy states that she will call the police, the man tackles and attempts to strangle her; however, Jules receives a vision of the events and telepathically causes the man's head to explode.
-This raises the suspicion of the NSA, since they are conducting an ongoing search for the crashed spaceship.
-Milton, Sandy, and Joyce realize that Jules needs seven dead cats to power the spaceship, so Milton and Sandy go out to find some, while Milton continues to be troubled by thoughts of his declining faculties.
-They are unknowingly followed by police, who observe their strange activities.
-Joyce decides to sacrifice her deaf and blind cat so they are able to repair the spaceship.
-Jules invites the three to travel in the spaceship.
-Milton considers accepting.
-He receives a phone call with his daughter and appears to be hesitant.
-However, when the NSA kicks down Milton's door, he, Sandy, and Joyce hurriedly escape in the UFO.
-Jules drops them off at another location on Earth and they part ways.

-Milton continues to deteriorate mentally and some time later, Jules visits Milton again.
+Sandy tries to launch a community outreach programme aimed at connecting with the town’s younger residents.
+However, things take a dark turn when a young man she invites into her home attempts to rob her.
+After Sandy catches him stealing her jewellery and threatens to call the police, he attacks her and tries to strangle her.
+At that moment, Jules experiences a vision of the assault and uses his telepathic powers to make the attacker’s head explode, drawing the attention of local police.

+Meanwhile, Milton, Sandy, and Joyce discover that Jules needs the bodies of seven dead cats to generate enough power to repair the spaceship.
+Milton and Sandy set out to collect them, all while Milton struggles with anxiety over his worsening mental decline.
+Unbeknownst to them, the police are secretly following and observing their increasingly suspicious behaviour.

+To complete the repairs, Joyce ultimately sacrifices her own deaf and blind cat.
+Once the spaceship is functional again, Jules invites the group to leave Earth with him.
+Milton seriously considers going, but hesitates after speaking with his daughter on the phone.

+Before he can decide, NSA agents storm Milton’s house.
+Forced to flee, Milton, Sandy, and Joyce escape aboard the UFO with Jules.
+He eventually drops them off at another location on Earth, and the group goes their separate ways.